Pints, Pounds, & Pâté

 Perhaps one of the most interesting pieces of Boca Grande's history is the "tall tale" that grew up behind the name "Gasparilla Island."
 Though the name can be seen on maps pre-dating the "arrival" of Jose Gaspar, a legendary pirate captain whose story is woven into Florida folklore, the train companies that created, grew, and cultivated Boca Grande from the ground up similarly stoked the legend of Gaspar, including the idea that his buried treasure was said to have been hidden on the Island - and had never been found!
 His rugged image continues to be the incongruous emblem of the Gasparilla Inn.
 You'll see many a banker-on-holiday sporting a fantastical needle point belt with Gaspar's image.

-What to do in Boca Grande:
+Things to do in Boca Grande, Florida:

 The Gasparilla Inn, Boca Grande, Florida

-The Gasparilla Inn, Boca Grande
+The Gasparilla Inn, Boca Grande (JSB)

-The historic Inn's motto is "Florida the way it was meant to be," and is it ever.
+The historic Gasparilla Inn's motto is "Florida the way it was meant to be," and is it ever.

 With Greenbrier-esque decor, featuring massive palm leaves and a slightly over-the-top pink motif, the Inn is absolutely immaculate.
-It carries its century of history well - clean and traditional, a bit stuffy, but with its service every inch the well-oiled machine.
+It carries its century of history well - clean and traditional, but with its service every inch the well-oiled machine.
 Though the dress code has relaxed a bit in recent years, there still is one - you won't see a bathing suit or flimsy beach flip flop in these lobbies.
 And though you no longer need a personal recommendation to get a reservation, it very much retains the feel of a private club.
-Here you'll find turned-out families sporting their best Lilly Pulitzer, from Mom to Chip, and everyone in between, dining with retired doctors - always the tucked-in polo- and their wives - blonde bobs, cajun shrimp nails, and J. McLaughlin abound.
-Eccentric Yankees certainly are on display and "the business" is often the topic of conversation - and, of course, there's always an occasional famous face.

 With traditional Southern style, casual seating options abound throughout The Gasparilla Inn - while your fellow guests certainly do not.